cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   Protocols MUST ensure that public share consumed by each of the Aggregators is identical.
 This is security critical for VDAFs such as Poplar1.

-* `Vdaf.prep_next(prep_state: Prep, prep_msg: Bytes) -> Union[Tuple[Prep,
+* `Vdaf.prep_next(prep_state: PrepState, prep_msg: Bytes) ->
-  Bytes], OutShare]` is the deterministic preparation-state update algorithm run by each Aggregator.
+  Union[tuple[PrepState, Bytes], OutShare]` is the deterministic preparation-state update algorithm run by each Aggregator.
 It updates the Aggregator's preparation state (`prep_state`) and returns either its next preparation state and its message share for the current round or, if this is the last round, its output share.
 An exception is raised if a valid output share could not be recovered.
 The input of this algorithm is the inbound preparation message.

 * `Vdaf.prep_shares_to_prep(agg_param: AggParam, prep_shares: Vec[Bytes]) ->
   Bytes` is the deterministic preparation-message pre-processing algorithm.
 It